-Earlier this week we published a blog post giving you a brief overview of will contests in Florida probate administrations.
+Earlier this week we published an article about will contests in Florida providing a brief overview of will contests in Florida probate administrations.
 One of the ways that a will in Florida can be contested is if the will was not properly executed.
 This means that the will was not executed with the formalities required to make the will effective under Florida law.
 If you or a loved one pass away without a validly executed will, the assets will be transferred according to the Florida intestacy laws, which may or may not result in distribution of your assets in a way you or your loved one intended.

 Under Florida law, “A testator [person who is executing the will] must strictly comply with the requirements of the statute in order to make a valid will.”
 Price v.
 Abate, 9 So.
 3d 37, 38 (Fla.
 5th DCA 2009).

 The requirements for the valid execution of a Florida will are set out by section 732.502, Florida Statutes.
 The requirements are: